EAB Adult, David Cappaert, Bugwood.org

 download the application here.

-Applications will be accepted in three batches, the final application is due between 5/1/18-6/15/18.
+Applications for this year are closed.
 Please contact Meredith Bean at the Virginia Department of Forestry with questions concerning the program: (434) 220-9034, Meredith.Bean@dof.virginia.gov.
-Once you complete sections 1-3 of the application, please contact your local VDOF foresters here.
 Please contact our branch at 703-792-6279,

 firstname.lastname@example.org with questions about EAB in Prince William County or for help determining if your Ash tree is healthy enough for treatment.